padro89/snakemake-workflow-cnag/README.md

 ### Implement the pathway analysis using Snakemake

+#### ORA

 - The pathway analysis is performed with g:Profiler.
-- Both ORA and GSEA are carried out, I have a script for each of them.
-- ORA:
 - For the DGE list, I take the genes that are differentialy expressed (they may have a column "Filter" if the analysis is run with DESeq2).
 - I then get the ENSEMBL ID.
 It may have a last number after a point I should remove, this happens with *Mus musculus* and *Homo sapiens* samples.
 I can use awk for this.
 - To do this, I use a new rule that, using awk, selects the genes with `Filter==1` and then removes everything before the comma with `cut -d "," -f 1` (-d specifies the delimiter, -f the column) and everything before the point (in case its from mouse or human).
-  - If I use a genelist where no filter column exists, I can maybe create the same awk command using the last column (adj p. value) and the shrunken logFC.
+- To avoid using the filter column (which is not present always), I can create the same awk command using the last column (adj p. value) and the shrunken logFC.
 To do this, I use an if statement comparing the adjusted p-value and an absolute shrunken-logFC (which I get with the square root of the square of the column) greater than log2(1.5). awk only provides natural logarithm, but I have to consider that:

 log2(x) = ln(x)/ln(2) (base change rule of logarithms).